cybera/ookla-stacan-analysis/project-card.md

 Model card required? [no]
 <!-- If not including model card, include justification here and remove model card section -->

-This repository holds only the data to do comparisons between the Ookla dataset (provided) and the [Statistics Canada National Broadband Internet Service Availability Map](https://ised-isde.canada.ca/app/scr/sittibc/web/bbmap?lang=eng#!/map).
+This repository holds only the data to do aggregations between the Ookla dataset and the StatsCan census data, similar to the [Statistics Canada National Broadband Internet Service Availability Map](https://ised-isde.canada.ca/app/scr/sittibc/web/bbmap?lang=eng#!/map).
 Other than wrangling the data and combining it in different ways, no machine learning model (and certainly no _advanced_ model) is used.

 <!-- Begin dataset card section -->